Life

 Andrew Chignell, Terence Cuneo, and Matthew C. Halteman, eds., ‘The Moral Problem of Predation’, in Philosophy Comes to Dinner: Arguments on the Ethics of Eating (New York: Routledge, 2016), 268–93.

-All life is precarious (death, illness, suffering, etc.), cf. Butler, Chan.
+All life is precarious because it is exposed to death, illness, suffering, and related conditions, cf. Butler, Chan.

 Butler, Judith.
 Frames of War: When Is Life Grievable?
 London: Verso, 2009.